Keyboard shortcuts

 Journal

 Shows journal entries from all projects.
-Entries are grouped by date headers (### 2026-04-25) or shown as a single entry per project if no date headers exist.
+Date headers, such as ### 2026-04-25, group the entries, or the view shows a single entry per project if no date headers exist.

 KeyAction